SEKOIA-IO/documentation/docs/xdr/FAQ.md

 ## Logs

 ### Retention

-Logs are available and displayed for 90 days in Sekoia.io.
+Logs are available and displayed for 30 days in Sekoia.io, for standard contracts.

 ### Archive and restore data